• Skip to primary navigation

 • 1 lb skinless boneless chicken thighs

-• 1 medium red bell pepper or green / yellow / orange bell pepper - large diced
+• 1 medium red bell pepper or green bell pepper

 • ½ medium onion sliced